poshjosh/rate-limiter-web-core/README.md

 _Make sure this class is available for injection into other resources/beans._

 The properties the user defines should be used to create a rate limiter which will be automatically applied to every request the web application handles.
-This `RateLimiter` is equally available for injection by the user.

-If the user wants to manually use the rate limiter created from the properties, then they need to override the method `com.looseboxes.ratelimiter.web.core.util.RateLimitProperties#getAuto()` and return `false`.
-This way, the rate limiter will __not__ be automatically applied to requests processed by the web application.
-The user may then inject the rate limiter where ever it is needed.